We are committed to the safety and well-being of all our students at all times.

 Each visitor must check in and out when in a school, regardless of the time of day, and all visitors and volunteers must wear their name badges in plain sight at all times while on school grounds or at school-related events or activities.

-All schools’ front entrances are secure entrances.
+All schools’ front entrances are secured entrances.
 When someone enters a school with a secure entrance, that person must go through the school’s front office and is unable to enter the school without going through that office.

 The district also has: